 Lombardo et al. (2020) conducted a systematic review to describe genes and molecular pathways involved in cancer of unknown primary (CUP) pathogenesis and focus on available data of targeted genotype-directed treatment.
-This systematic review consisted of studies of patients with CUP, whose tumor specimen was evaluated through NGS, according to PRISMA criteria from PubMed, ASCO meeting library and Clinicaltrial.gov identifying potentially targetable alterations for which approved/off-label/in clinical trials drugs are available.
-Case reports about CUP patients treated with targeted therapies driven by NGS results in order to explore the clinical role of NGS in this setting were identified.
-Fifteen publications of which eleven studies (9 full-text articles and 2 abstracts) have analyzed the genomic profiling of CUPs through NGS technology, with different platforms and with different patient's cohorts, ranging from 16 to 1,806 patients were included.
-Among these studies, 85% of patients demonstrated at least one molecular alteration, the most frequent involving TP53 (41.88%), KRAS (18.81%), CDKN2A (8.8%), and PIK3CA (9.3%).
-A mean of 47.3% of patients harbored a potentially targetable alteration for which approved/off-label/in clinical trials drugs were available.
-Four case reports were identified in order to evaluate the clinical relevance of a specific targeted therapy identifying therapeutically actionable alterations and providing insights into tumor biology.
+This systematic review consisted of studies of individuals with CUP, whose tumor specimen was evaluated through NGS, according to PRISMA criteria from PubMed, ASCO meeting library and Clinicaltrial.gov identifying potentially targetable alterations for which approved/off-label/in clinical trials drugs are available.
+Case reports about individuals with CUP treated with targeted therapies driven by NGS results in order to explore the clinical role of NGS in this setting were identified.
+Fifteen publications of which eleven studies (9 full-text articles and 2 abstracts) have analyzed the genomic profiling of CUPs through NGS technology, with different platforms and with different cohorts, ranging from 16 to 1,806 participants were included.
+Among these studies, 85% of participants demonstrated at least one molecular alteration, the most frequent involving TP53 (41.88%), KRAS (18.81%), CDKN2A (8.8%), and PIK3CA (9.3%).
+A mean of 47.3% of participants harbored a potentially targetable alteration for which approved/off-label/in clinical trials drugs were available.
+Four case reports were identified in order to evaluate the clinical relevance of a specific targeted therapy identified through NGS.
+The authors concluded NGS may represent a tool to improve diagnosis and treatment of CUP by identifying therapeutically actionable alterations and providing insights into tumor biology.
 Potential limitations of a tissue-agnostic therapeutic approach include that extrapolating therapeutic actionability from one cancer histology to another might provide uncertain.
-Therefore, for CUP patients it would be still important to consider putative primary sites even when candidate actionable driver mutations are found.
+Therefore, for individuals with CUP, it would be still important to consider putative primary sites even when candidate actionable driver mutations are found.
 In addition, redundancy in activation of pathways of resistance does often take place as a mechanism of primary as well as secondary resistance.
 Further research is needed to determine the clinical relevance of these findings.

 A Hayes Molecular Test Assessment report concluded that there is insufficient evidence to draw conclusions regarding the effectiveness of the CancerTYPE ID gene expression test to aid in identifying the site of origin for cancers in patients with indeterminate, uncertain, or differential diagnoses.
 Peer-reviewed literature supporting the entire assay process as well as publications demonstrating that CancerTYPE ID provides accurate, clinically actionable information resulting in improved outcomes is needed.
-A 2022 update to the original 2018 assessment found no newly published studies meeting inclusion criteria for the Hayes report [Hayes, CancerTYPE ID (bioTheranostics Inc.), 2018, updated 2022].
+A 2022 update to the original 2018 assessment found no newly published studies meeting inclusion criteria for the Hayes report.
+[Hayes, CancerTYPE ID (biotheranostics Inc.), 2018, updated 2022].
+A 2023 Hayes research brief identified no new relevant publications evaluating clinical validity or utility of the CancerTYPE ID test (Hayes, CancerTYPE ID (Biotheranostics, Inc., 2023).